datakurre/blog/content/blog/2022/12/robot-framework-rcc-camunda/index.md

 WorkItems library as API
 ------------------------

 Why is it so significant to be able to map Camunda Platform task variables into RPA Framework WorkItems library work items?
-Because, not only does RPA Framework's WorkItems library provide well designed keword API for interacting with Camunda task variables from Robot Framework task code, but it also comes with existing documentation and tooling.
+Because, not only does RPA Framework's WorkItems library provide well designed keword API for interacting with Camunda task variables from Robot Framework task code, but it also comes with existing documentation and tooling!

 For example, this could be the simplest way to access any Camunda task instance variables from Robot Framework task code: